ChickenProp/pretty-gist/README.md

 need to specify how to render every type-parameterized node of your data structure.
-You can have default configs, but there's no "default list renderer" because there's no "default list element renderer". `IntMap v` can have a default renderer for its keys, but `Map Int v` can't.
+You can have default configs, but there's no "default list renderer" because there's no "default list element renderer". `IntMap v` can have a default renderer for its keys, but `Map Int v` can't unless you write a function `gistMapInt` separate from `gistMap`.

 This also means that changes to your data structure are very often going to need to be reflected in your renderers, which sounds tedious.

-Another problem is, consistency is going to be hard.
-In the example above, I had `gistMaybe` take a precedence parameter, but not the others.
-That's because the others would ignore it.
-So either I include a useless parameter and you have to think about what value to pass (because you might not realize it's useless); or I make you think about whether that parameter is there or not.
-I did have them pass a precedence to their element renderers, but they'll always pass `0`, so maybe I shouldn't bother?
-Whatever decision I make, someone implementing their own renderers is going to choose differently.
+Another problem is, I expect consistency to be hard.
+Whatever design decisions I make, they're not enforced through anything.
+So someone who disagrees with them, or simply isn't paying attention to them, can easily make different ones, and then users need to remember things.
+(E.g. I had `gistList`, `gistTuple2` and `gistFloat` both take precedence parameters, but they'll completely ignore them.
+So maybe someone in a similar situation decides not to bother with those parameters.)

 Those are problems for users.
-There's also a problem for implementers: roughly speaking, you're going to be providing config for every field of every constructor of your type.
+There's also a problem for implementers: roughly speaking, you're going to be allowing the user to pass a renderer for every field of every constructor of your type.
 For non-parameterized types (like the keys of an `IntMap`) that can be in the actual config type, and for parameterized types (like the keys of a `Map`) it comes in separate arguments later, but it's going to be there.
 That's going to be tedious for you.

 <details>
 <summary>Implementation for <code>Maybe</code></summary>